 The integrity of scholarship is central to the academic and social structure of the University.
-It is both University and Sociology Department policy that every aspect of academic life must be conducted in an absolutely and uncompromisingly honest manner.
+It is both University and Sociology policy that every aspect of academic life must be conducted in an absolutely and uncompromisingly honest manner.
 Violations of academic honesty are grounds for a failing grade and may result in dismissal from the School of Graduate Studies.
-In addition to academic honesty, we expect students to behave ethically in class, this includes paying attention to professors and classmates, doing all assigned work (including reading), and refraining from disruptive behavior (using laptops inappropriately, answering cell phones, texting).
+We expect students to behave ethically.
+In class, this involves paying attention to professors and classmates, doing all assigned work (including reading), and refraining from disruptive behavior (using laptops inappropriately, answering cell phones, texting).

 All scholarly work produced by students should be free from plagiarism.
-Plagiarism takes multiple forms such as submitting another student's work for your own, submitting work that is not properly cited in the paper itself, resubmitting previously written papers from other courses, and using AI to write your papers.
+Plagiarism takes multiple forms such as submitting another student's work for your own is plagiarism, submitting work that is not properly cited in the paper itself, resubmitting previously written papers from other courses, and using AI to write your papers.
 All of these forms of plagiarism are grounds for dismissal from the program.